Carrier 59SC5A Error Code 31: Pressure Switch Did Not Close or Reopened

 Steps

-- Turn off power at the breaker and shut off the gas supply valve Locate the circuit breaker for your furnace and flip it to OFF.
-Find the gas shut-off valve on the gas line leading to the furnace and turn it to the closed position.
-If you smell gas at any point, leave the house immediately and call your gas company from outside.
+- Turn off electrical power at the breaker and shut off the gas supply valve Locate the furnace circuit breaker and flip it to OFF.
+Turn the gas shutoff valve to the OFF position (perpendicular to the pipe).
+If you smell gas, leave immediately and call your gas company.

-- Inspect the exhaust vent termination outside Go outside and find where the furnace exhaust vent exits your home (typically a PVC pipe through a side wall or roof).
-Check for obstructions: ice buildup, bird nests, leaves, insect nests, or snow drifts.
-Clear any debris you find.
-Make sure the vent screen (if present) is not clogged.
+- Inspect the exhaust vent and intake pipe outside Go outside and locate where the furnace exhaust vent and combustion air intake pipe exit your home (usually PVC pipes on an exterior wall).
+Check for any blockages such as snow, ice, leaves, bird nests, insect nests, or other debris.
+Clear any obstructions you find.
+Make sure the vent terminations are not buried in snow or pressed against a wall or shrub.

 When to Call a Professional